Bearing & Azimuth

 About This Tool

-The Bearing Calculator computes the compass direction from one geographic point to another.
+Bearing & Azimuth computes the compass direction from one geographic point to another.
 It is used in navigation, surveying, drone flight planning, antenna alignment, and any application that requires knowing the heading between two known positions.

 Input